nkafr/Spark-Streaming-Advanced-Examples/README.md

 **PopularHashtags:** Listens to a stream of Tweets and keeps track of the most popular hashtags over a 5 minute window.

-**PrintTweets:** Simple application to listen to a stream of Tweets and print them out
+**PrintTweets:** Simple application to listen to a stream of Tweets and print them out.

 **SaveTweets:** Listens to a stream of tweets and saves them to disk.